-(19) "Housing unit" or "unit" shall mean a dwelling unit as defined in San Francisco Housing Code Section 401.

-(20) "Live/work unit" shall be as defined in San Francisco Planning Code Section 102.13.

-(21) "Live/work project" shall mean a housing project containing more than one live/work unit.

-(22) "Long term housing" shall mean housing intended for occupancy by a person or persons for 32 consecutive days or longer.

-(23) "Market rate housing" shall mean housing constructed in the principal project that is not subject to sales or rental restrictions.

-(24) "Maximum annual rent" shall mean the maximum rent that a housing developer may charge any tenant occupying an affordable unit for the calendar year.
-The maximum annual rent for an affordable housing unit of the size indicated below shall be no more than 30 percent of the annual net income for a household of low income as defined in this Section, as adjusted for the household size indicated below as set forth in CCR Title 25, Section 6932, as amended from time to time, as of the first date of the tenancy:
+- (19) "Housing unit" or "unit" shall mean a dwelling unit as defined in San Francisco Housing Code Section 401. - (20) "Live/work unit" shall be as defined in San Francisco Planning Code Section 102.13. - (21) "Live/work project" shall mean a housing project containing more than one live/work unit. - (22) "Long term housing" shall mean housing intended for occupancy by a person or persons for 32 consecutive days or longer. - (23) "Market rate housing" shall mean housing constructed in the principal project that is not subject to sales or rental restrictions. - (24) "Maximum annual rent" shall mean the maximum rent that a housing developer may charge any tenant occupying an affordable unit for the calendar year.
+The maximum annual rent for an affordable housing unit of the size indicated below shall be no more than 30 percent of the annual net gross income for a household of low income as defined in this Section, as adjusted for the household size indicated below as of the first date of the tenancy:

-Number of Bedrooms (or, for live/work units Number of Persons in Household
+Number of Bedrooms (or, for live/work units square foot Number of Persons in

-square foot equivalency)
+equivalency) Household

 0 (Less than 600 square feet) 1

 1 (601 to 850 square feet) 2

 2 (851 to 1100 square feet) 3

-3 (1101 to 1300 square feet) 4

-4 (More than 1300 square feet) 5